-At Build 2019 the team announce a new Windows Terminal and that it would be open-source.
+At Build 2019, the team announced a new Windows Terminal and that it would be open-source.
 I remember hearing the announcement and being excited about what it could offer.
-In May 2020, we say this new Windows Terminal go generally available and I've seen a lot of people adopt it and share information about it.
+In May 2020, Microsoft announced the new Windows Terminal went generally available.
+I've seen many people adopt it and share information about it.

-I'm a big fan of installing software on Windows machines with Chocolatey, it's a great tool for helping you install software easily and also keeping that software updated really easily.
-I have a file of software I want to have installed on machines that I use, so whenever rebuild my laptops or PCs I just install Chocolatey and the instruct it to install all the software that I want, and I can leave it to do it's then and get on with something else. 😊
+I'm a big fan of installing software on Windows machines with Chocolatey; it's a great tool for helping you install software easily and keep it updated easily.
+I have a file of software I want to have installed on machines that I use; whenever I rebuild my laptops or PCs, I install Chocolatey and instruct it to install all the software that I want, and I can leave it to do its then and get on with something else. 😊

-I was recently rebuilding a machine and realised that I didn't have Windows Terminal installed, so rather than go into the Windows Store to install it, I looked to see if Chocolatey had a package for it and they did!
+I was recently rebuilding a machine and realised that I didn't have Windows Terminal installed, so rather than go into the Windows Store to install it, I looked to see if Chocolatey had a package, and they did!

-Installing software with Chocolatey is really straight forward and is just a single line command.
-At the time of writing this version 1.1.2233.0 is the current generally available version of Windows Terminal that is available.
+Installing software with Chocolatey is straightforward and is just a single-line command.
+At the time of writing, this version 1.1.2233.0 is the current generally available version of Windows Terminal that is available.

 The command to install it via Chocolatey is:

-I usually always tag on a -y at the end of my choco commands as that's the switch that confirms all prompts, accepting licensing etc.
+I usually tag on a -y at the end of my choco commands as that's the switch confirming all prompts, accepting licensing, etc.

-Once you run that command on your machine you will have Windows Terminal installed and you can start to use it. 😊
+Once you run that command on your machine, you will have Windows Terminal installed and can start using it. 😊